 2. Purchase limit quantity pricing: The limits on sale items at the grocery store are an example of this pricing mehtod.

 3. Initial price setting: The sticker price at the car dealership, for example, immediately becomes your starting point for negotiating.
 You see that number as soon as you set foot on the lot.

 Priming is an implicit memory effect where exposure to one stimulus influences your response to a later stimulus.
 It’s where your memory associates one thing with another.

-An example: music and wine study by North.
-There was a study conducted in 1999 at a grocery store where both French and German background music was played on different days.
-The days that French music was playing, more French wine was sold and vice versa.
+A study tracking music and wine purchases at a grocery store illustrates this beautiffuly.
+Researchers played both French and German background music for shoppers on different days.
+The days that French music was playing, more French wine was sold, and vice versa.

-The purpose of understanding the psychology of landing pages is to understand what goes through your visitor’s head so you can help guide the decision-making process.
-Grasping elements of our natural inclination to control, should help you better persuade on your landing pages.
+Grasping elements of our natural inclination to control should help you better persuade on your landing pages.